WithPhoenix/PhoenixTalesGit/README.md

 # PhoenixTales: Origins
-this projekt is still in dev and only at the beginning
+this project is still in dev and only at the beginning